 While shutters do not have a cosy aesthetic, we find that many of our customers love the contemporary aesthetic of shutters.
 It is also worth noting that shutters generally have a more substantial price tag than curtains.

 Ultimately, shutters are better insulators against hot and cold weather than curtains.
 However, choosing to install shutters or curtains comes down to your budget, whether you are looking to cool your home or retain heat, how much variation in light and ventilation you are looking for and whether you prefer the aesthetic look and feel of curtains or shutters.

 With so many factors to consider, we wouldn't be surprised if you'd like to talk to some experts!
 Harrisons have been enhancing Kiwi homes for over 50 years, and we come directly to your home to assess and understand your window treatment needs.

-Reach out to us to get a better idea of whether shutters or curtains are right for your home.
+Reach out to us to better understand whether shutters or curtains suit your home.